 New year, new you… new diving skills?
 What if among all these things we promise ourselves to improve every 1st of January, one was about the thing we love the most on Earth?
 I mean underwater!
-Read on for 5 ideas for scuba diving new year resolutions…
+Read on for five ideas for scuba diving new year resolutions.

 Buoyancy is the one magical skill that makes everything easier underwater.
 Fancy consuming less air, longer dives or bringing back significantly better underwater pictures or videos?

 Ask your favorite diving instructor honest feedback about your buoyancy.
 Taking the time to work on that essential skill can take you a long way.
-I warmly recommend the Peak Performance Buoyancy diving specialty.
+I warmly recommend the Peak Performance Buoyancy Specialty course.
 Through specially designed exercises, you can better understand the secrets behind a good buoyancy.

 Achieving a waste-free eco-responsible lifestyle is easier said than done.
-It can feel overwhelming.
-Don’t beat yourself up, to make new habits fully part of our daily routine takes time.
-One new every year is already a lot.
-Imagine in 10 years what you could achieve?
+It can honestly feel overwhelming.
+Don’t beat yourself up!
+Making new habits fully part of our daily routine takes time.
+One new ocean-friendly habit every year is already a lot.
+Imagine what you could achieve in 10 years?

-If you need ideas, here a few simple ones to start with:
+If you need ideas, here a few simple habits to start with:

 Winter can be the perfect time to take care of your scuba diving gear.
 It can also be a fun way to stay in the scuba mood when you can’t go diving.
 Here is a non-exhaustive check-list:

-- Bring your regulator to its annual maintenance; there is often a 3-week delay on average, so it is better to avoid doing it at the last minute
+- Bring your regulator in for its annual maintenance.
+There is often a 3-week delay (on average), so it is better to avoid doing this at the last minute.

-- Check if the battery of your dive computer needs to be changed.
-More and more models let users change the battery by themselves.
+- Check if the battery in your dive computer needs to be changed.
+Some models let users change the battery by themselves.

 - Inspect your wetsuit thoroughly.
-Some small tear-off can sometimes be fixed by yourself with a drop of neoprene glue.
+Some small tears might be fixable at home with a drop of neoprene glue.

 Let’s say you love diving in the Caribbean.
-Fair enough, it has gorgeous coral reefs.
+Fair enough – it has gorgeous coral reefs.
 But what about trying a new destination with a different marine ecosystem?
-It can be exhilarating to discover how different the species can be from an ocean to another even on the same latitude.
-You will surely discover new fascinating facts about your favorite marine animals, whether it is nudibranchs or sharks.
+It can be exhilarating to discover how different the species can be from one ocean to another, even at the same latitude.
+You will surely learn new fascinating facts about your favorite marine animals, whether they are nudibranchs or sharks.

-Check out the PADI Travel Destination wizard, or play a game to decide your next destination!
-Throw a dice and play until you get somewhere you’ve never been (or haven’t been in a long time if you already travelled everywhere).
-1 is Pacific, 2 is the Red Sea, 3 is the Mediterranean Sea, 4 is the Caribbean, 5 is South East Asia, 6 is the Indian Ocean!
+Play a game to decide your next destination!
+Throw a dice and keep rolling until you get somewhere you’ve never been (or haven’t been in a long time if you have already traveled everywhere).
+1 is the Pacific, 2 is the Red Sea, 3 is the Mediterranean Sea, 4 is the Caribbean, 5 is Southeast Asia, 6 is the Indian Ocean!

 Florine is a PADI Divemaster and a Dive Travel blogger at World Adventure Divers.
 She dives in tropical to extreme cold waters, selecting her destinations when both adventure diving and cultural discoveries are part of the journey, and showing you how to do it without breaking the bank.